-Carboneers LLC is a woman-owned consulting firm dedicated to fostering cross-disciplinary and cross-sectoral solutions to advance opportunities in earth and environmental systems.
+Carboneers LLC is a woman-owned consulting firm led by Dr. Gyami Shrestha.
+We are dedicated to fostering cross-disciplinary and cross-sectoral solutions to advance opportunities in earth and environmental systems.
 Through strategic partnerships and expert guidance, we help funders, public agencies and stakeholders translate complex science into actionable decisions.
 With over 20 years of experience, we empower change-makers to turn innovative ideas into impactful realities.

 20+